Breaking The Chain of Elderly Abuse Complacency - Ignorance - Denial - Silence | Reg. Charity No:1102282

 55. My letters were passed on to Mr Kelly for a reply without any acknowledgment from MR Ludford of Care First Care Home Ltd ( BUPA)

-56. I received reply’s from Mr Kelly to my letters who stated that Maria Keenahan had been re-deployed at Faircroft because he had insufficient evidence to continue her suspension due to the fact that the written allegations made by the whistleblowers had not been available to be released to him and therefore he felt that the balance of evidence against maria Keenahan was insufficient to keep her from being employed.
-I made abundantly clear in correspondence that I did agree with this view.
+56. I received reply’s from Mr Kelly to my letters who stated that Maria Keenahan had been re-deployed at Faircroft because he had insufficient evidence to continue her suspension due to the fact that the written allegations made by the whistleblowers had not been available to be released to him and therefore he felt that the balance of evidence against Maria Keenahan was insufficient to keep her from being employed.
+I made abundantly clear in correspondence that I did not agree with this view.
 She had been bail at the time of re-deployment for theft and that with the other allegation of such a serious nature that we had received we demanded that her suspension continue.

 57. I undertook company search’s and found that Mr Kelly was not a directer of Care first Care home Ltd between 1st December and the beginning of February. he is however, on the BUPA management board.
 He subsequently became a director of care first care homes Ltd ( BUPA) on the 2nd February.